 Upcoming colloquium

-The next colloquium will be held at UCL, Friday 27th March 2026 2-5pm, including refreshments.
+The next colloquium will be held at UCL, Friday 27th March 2026 2-5pm.
 For catering purposes, if you plan on attending please enter your name in this form: https://forms.cloud.microsoft/e/JAi6Zs95Wq.

 Location